JARA99/Skin_Recolorizer_for_Vital/README.md

 # Skin Recolorizer for Vital

-This is a short python program, for adjusting colors from an existing .vitalskin file.

-It is not as powerful as the native Vital skin editor, but is a bit easier, it group all the repeated colors so you only have to change them once.
+The main propose of this tool, is to change specific colors on a .vitalskin already existent.
+For example, you can change all the purple colors to green colors (that's what I do on the screenshots) from the default skin.
+To see the changes you need to save the new skin and load it on vital.
+This is not as close as powerful to the native Vital skin editor, but is a bit easier, it group all the repeated colors so you only have to change them once.
 Is a good tool if you only want to tweak an existing skin.
 Or if you want to get started with a new one, this can save you some time.

 ##  Documentation

 ### Install and run

+#### On Linux (or Mac)

 Just `clone` the repository and run the [main.py](src/main.py) file via the virtual environment:

 ```bash